 We considered Rillaboom even before it got access to Grassy Surge.
 Wash Rotom was a bit troublesome, so having a way to delete it from existence with STAB Wood Hammer was a nice addition.

 When it was confirmed that Rillaboom’s Hidden Ability was going to be released, it became the 6th slot immediately.
 Getting access to Grassy Glide was a bonus too.
-These are the six I ended up using in the European qualifier.

 Scope Lens Togekiss, Wash Rotom + redirection and Beat Up + Justified were troublesome, so we added Amoonguss for those match-ups.